felixlopz/hubrise-test-task/content/apps/deliveroo/en/receive-orders.md

 layout: documentation
 meta:
   title: Receive Orders | Deliveroo | HubRise
-  description: Find out the technical details of how orders are sent from Deliveroo to HubRise, which fields are passed and which are not.
+  description: Find out the technical details of how orders are received from Deliveroo into HubRise, which fields are passed and which are not.
 ---

 Connecting Deliveroo to HubRise allows you to receive Deliveroo orders directly in your EPOS.
 This page describes the information that is passed by Deliveroo Bridge for the orders you receive.

 ## Items and Options